 Before You Go

-Opening Times: The church is only open from April until October, from 12-4pm daily.
+Opening Times: The church is open from the end of March until late October, from 12-4pm daily.

 Parking: There is a free car park at the Fountains Abbey and Studley Royal Visitor Centre, a ten minute walk from the church.
 The Studley Royal Deer Park car park is closer to the church but is pay and display.